5.1B – Stream Channel Modification – Dams and Levees Construction

 - Mix, transport, load, and apply pesticides, and dispose of their containers in accordance with the label.
 Fertilizers should be handled and applied properly; refer to MM 1D – Agriculture, Pest and Weed Management for more information.

-- California Department of Fish and Game (DFG) has jurisdictional authority over wetland resources associated with rivers, streams, and lakes under California Fish and Game Code sections 1600 to 1607 (City of Palo Alto, 2001).
+- California Department of Fish and Wildlife (DFG) has jurisdictional authority over wetland resources associated with rivers, streams, and lakes under California Fish and Game Code sections 1600 to 1607 (City of Palo Alto, 2001).
 The DFG has the authority to regulate work that will substantially divert, obstruct, or change the natural flow of a river, stream, or lake; substantially change the bed, channel, or bank of a river, stream, or lake; or use material from a streambed.
 Typical activities regulated by DFG under sections 1600–1607 authority include rechanneling and diverting streams, stabilizing banks, implementing flood control projects, river and stream crossings, diverting water, damming streams, gravel mining, and logging operations.
 The DFG requires completion of a Streambed Alteration Agreement, which is a mutual agreement between the DFG and the project proponent.
 After the Department receives a complete notification package, it will determine whether you will need a Lake or Streambed Alteration Agreement for your activity.
 An agreement will be required if the activity could substantially adversely affect an existing fish and wildlife resource.
 If an agreement is required, the Department will conduct an onsite inspection, if necessary, and submit a draft agreement to you.
 The draft agreement will include measures to protect fish and wildlife resources while conducting the project.
 If you are applying for a regular agreement, the Department will submit a draft agreement to you within 60 calendar days after your notification is complete.
 The 60-daytime period will not begin until your notification is complete.
 The 60-day time period does not apply to notifications for long-term agreements.